DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 This query gives you an overview of the number of connections made by each user.
 If you notice an unusually high number of connections from a particular user, it could indicate a problem or an inefficient application design that needs attention.

-SELECT username, query, substring(error, 1, 50) as error_snippet, starttime
+SELECT username, query, substring(error, 1, 50) AS error_snippet, starttime

 FROM stl_error